voidquark/loki/README.md

 | `loki_table_manager` | The `table_manager` block configures the table manager for retention. 📚 [documentation](https://grafana.com/docs/loki/latest/configuration/#table_manager)
 | `loki_memberlist` | Configuration for memberlist client.
 Only applies if the selected kvstore is memberlist. 📚 [documentation](https://grafana.com/docs/loki/latest/configuration/#memberlist)
 | `loki_runtime_config` | Configuration for `runtime config` module, responsible for reloading runtime configuration file. 📚 [documentation](https://grafana.com/docs/loki/latest/configuration/#runtime_config)
+| `loki_operational_config` | These are values which allow you to control aspects of Loki’s operation, most commonly used for controlling types of higher verbosity logging, the values here can be overridden in the configs section of the `runtime_config` file. 📚 [documentation](https://grafana.com/docs/loki/latest/configure/#operational_config)
 | `loki_tracing` | Configuration for tracing. 📚 [documentation](https://grafana.com/docs/loki/latest/configuration/#tracing)

 ## Dependencies